JacobAlexander/til/ruby/specify-compiler-to-use-for-bundle-install.md

 ❯ gem install beybug -v '4.0.5'
 ```

-It gave me error (failed to compile)  with something significant in the middle:
+It gave me an error (failed to compile)  with something significant in the middle:

 ```shell
 compiling breakpoint.c